taren-moss/wdd230/README.txt

 This is an initial README file.
+It has been edited.